-According to the requirements of the UK government's Streamlined Energy and Carbon Reporting (SECR) policy, the Company's SECR disclosures for the year ended 31 December 2020 are shown below.
-Comparative information is not required in the first year of reporting.
+According to the requirements of the UK government's Streamlined Energy and Carbon Reporting (SECR) policy, the Company's SECR disclosures for the year are shown below.

-Total energy consumption used to calculate emissions

-1,154,752 kWh Emissions from combustion of gas tCO2e

-Emissions from purchased electricity in tCO2e (scope 2)

-Total gross tCO2e emissions

-Intensity ratio tCO2e per net revenue £ mil
+FY2021 FY2020 Total energy consumption used to calculate emissions (kWh) 970,235 1,154,752 Emissions from combustion of gas tCO2e nil nil Emissions from purchased electricity in tCO2e (scope 2) nil 276.4 Total gross tCO2e emissions nil 276.4 Intensity ratio tCO2e per net revenue £mil N.A 0.42

 The Directors are keen to promote the consumption of resources in a manner that fosters the long-term sustainability of the business and the environment in which it operates.
-The board has adopted a carbon policy with effect from the 2020 financial year of buying offset carbon credits to reduce the net carbon footprint to zero.
+In particular, we have pledged to work continually to reduce our carbon emissions wherever possible and to remove any excess carbon through high-quality carbon removal credits.